 Students follow a general Science course which comprises of Biology, Chemistry and Physics and it is usually taught by one member of staff.
 Classes are taught in groups of 30-32.
-Year 7 students have four 50-minute lessons a week and Year 8 students have three 50-minute lessons a week.
+Year 7 and Year 8 students have three 50-minute lessons a week.
 All KS3 students have access to interactive text books.

 At the end of every topic, students sit for an internal assessment to consolidate their understanding of the topic.
-Students in Years 7& 8 have homework twice a week which usually takes up to 30mins in Y7 and 40mins in Y8
+Students in Years 7 & 8 get homework once a week; which usually takes up to 30 to 45minutes.

 Key Stage 4 (Years 9 -11)

-Students follow EDEXCEL GCSE 9-1 Science course (New Linear Course) in Year 9 and 10.
-We offer Combined Science and Separate Science in Years 9 & 10.
+Students follow EDEXCEL GCSE 9-1 Science course (New Linear Course) in Years 9 to 11.
+We offer Combined Science in Year 9 and both Combined and Separate Science in Years 10 & 11.
 Combined Science comprises of Biology, Chemistry, Physics and eight mandatory Core practicals.
-Separate Science is one of the options and students choose this to study during Year 9 and 10.
+Students will be chosen to study Separate Science in year 10.
 Separate Science comprises of Biology, Chemistry, Physics and eight mandatory Core practical activities in each of the Sciences.

-Students in Years 9 to 11 get homework twice a week; each piece usually takes up to 60 minutes.
+Students in Years 9 to 11 get homework twice a week; each piece usually takes up to 45 to 60 minutes.

 Key Stage 5 (Sixth Form)

-Students in Year 13 will be sitting for the first external examination in June 2017.
+Students in Year 13 will be sitting the external examination in June 2019.
 They will be sitting for three papers.
 Paper 1 and 2 are 1hour 45mins long and paper 3 is 2hours 30mins long.